 The ambiguity in the new prose form was actually not so bad compared to previously published Winograd schemas.
 But the phrasing was often excessively long-threaded with all sorts of interjected tangents.
 Although I built my program for reading articles and dialogue alike, I had not covered the grammar of interrupting phrases that break up the main thread of a sentence.
 Such sentence structures are abundant in story novels but do not occur in Winograd schemas, and I wasn’t planning on having my A.I. read novels any time soon.
 The inclusion of some 1940’s vocabulary also complicated matters: “cook-shanty”, “red-letter days”, “a pallid young dandy”?
 Maybe it’s because I’m Dutch, but I can only guess what these are.

 Compared to the wide variety of common sense axioms that I had programmed (see How to teach a computer common sense*), many solutions to the pronouns were ordinary cases of continuity.
-E.g. a pronoun with an active role typically refers to the last active-role noun (You won’t find this rule in a grammar book, because ambiguous pronouns are grammatically “incorrect” to begin with).
+E.g. a pronoun with an active role typically refers to the last noun with an active role (You won’t find this rule in a grammar book, because ambiguous pronouns are grammatically “incorrect” to begin with).

 This makes sense when you’re testing on novels: No storyteller wants to write in such a counter-intuitive way that the reader has to stop and think about it, contrary to Winograd schemas which are designed for exactly that purpose.

 Where no particular common sense axiom applied, rules of continuity and grammar chose 21 of my 29 correct answers.
-Thus the majority of my success seemed not due to the application of common sense, but due to conventional writing.
+Thus two thirds of my success seemed not due to the application of common sense, but due to conventional writing.
 Curious, I ran the test again with all axioms disabled except continuity.
 The result was an equal amount of correct answers, but much more randomly distributed and obviously chosen for the wrong reasons.
-The common sense axioms clearly contributed by fencing off the exceptions to continuity, so the cause of the mistakes lay elsewhere.
+The common sense axioms were clearly contributing by fencing off the exceptions to continuity, so the cause of the mistakes lay elsewhere.

 A closer look at the results

-The results below show which of the 60 pronouns my program got correct, which axioms were applicable, and/or which problems hindered their conclusion.
-Where no axiom applied or a problem occurred, the program defaulted to the grammatically correct choice: The candidate closest to the pronoun.
+The table below show which of the 60 pronouns my program resolved correctly (highlighted green), which axioms were applicable, and/or which problems hindered their conclusion.
+When a problem occurred or no axiom applied, the program defaulted to the grammatically correct choice: The noun closest to the pronoun.
 Only 1/3rd of all pronouns actually conformed with this grammar rule, which explains why whenever a problem occurred, the answer was typically wrong.

 I will highlight the most prominent mistakes:

-People aren’t known to have wings, otherwise the bodypart location paradox would have excluded Larry.
+People aren’t known to have wings, otherwise the bodypart location paradox would have excluded Larry from being taken under his own wing.
 Alternatively one would have to know figurative meanings of English idioms, an added layer of difficulty.

-The program considers “to…” to indicate Maude’s reason for leaving “in order to” do something.
+The program considered “to…” to indicate Maude’s reason for leaving “in order to” do something.
+The pronoun wasn’t the only ambiguous word in this case.

-Consecutive mental activity is typically by the same person, but of course not when it’s a comparison.
+Consecutive mental activities are typically by the same person, but of course not when it’s a comparison.
 Though the context system does distinguish comparisons, the axioms did not.

-While the pronoun was interpreted correctly, there was a technical hitch with selecting “freemans” from the multiple choice answers.
+While the pronoun was interpreted correctly, there was a technical hitch with selecting “freemans” from the multiple choice answers, due to the name having a plural -s.

-Most of these problems are easily fixed and are not inherent to the common sense axioms, apart from #40 and its like.
-The majority of problems were instead linguistic: Small flaws in the grammar rules, difficulty with long-threaded phrasing, limited coverage of the context system, and problems with the contest’s XML-format interface.
-It just goes to show how perfect every part of the system has to be before it pays off, and how little you can tell about a program’s abilities from the surface.
+Most of these problems are easily fixed and are not inherent to the common sense axioms, apart from the “karma” axiom.
+The majority of problems were instead linguistic: Small flaws in the grammar rules, difficulty with long-threaded phrasing, limited range of the context system, and problems with the contest’s XML-format interface.
+It just goes to show how perfect every part of the system has to be before it pays off, and how little one can tell about a program’s abilities from the surface.

 The language barrier

-As a test of common sense I found this setup less suitable than the original plan with Winograd schemas, who were more concise and profound in which areas of common sense they tested (e.g. spatial relations, physics, social interactions).
-Had I known from the start that the qualifying round would mainly feature novel prose, I would probably not have embarked on this challenge.
+As a test of common sense I found this setup less suitable than the original plan with Winograd schemas, which were more concise and profound in which areas of common sense they tested (e.g. spatial relations, physics, social interactions).
+Had I known from the start that the qualifying round would mainly feature novel prose, I would probably not have embarked on this challenge, knowing that my grammar parser wasn’t up for it.
 Now the prose passages contained too many variables to tell whether results were due to language or common sense, and it never got to the Winograd schema round.
 This puts us back at the Turing Test where it’s either everything or nothing, and that is not a useful measure of progress.
 Swapping the rounds would be a good idea for next time.

 However, my main interest is the development of intelligent processes and I do not intend to linger on this aspect of language processing more than necessary.
-It is worth remembering that much can be said without ambiguity, and software like Stanford’s Coreference Resolver already achieve 90% precision on average texts.
+It is worth remembering that much can be said without ambiguity.
 Though common sense has widespread application, it ultimately serves to filter and limit possibilities, while the possibilities in areas like problem solving and planning have yet to expand.
 For that reason I do not expect human levels of common sense to be reached within ten years either, but we can certainly make strides towards.